 - Richard Conte plays “Anthony ‘Tony’ Bergdorf” and has worked with Sinatra on other films as well (including “Tony Rome” and “Assault on a Queen”).
 Conte is apparently from the school of stoic actors, as he shows little range of emotion, even as his character dies of cancer on the Las Vegas Strip.
-He died at 65 in 1975 of a heart attack.
+In real life, Conte died at 65 in 1975 of a heart attack.

 - Henry Silva plays “Roger Corneal” and, like Conte, doesn’t have much range of emotion for his character.
 He basically fills in the background in several scenes and handles his biggest moments without embarrassing himself or the film.
 Silva has been in movies as varied as “The Manchurian Candidate” and “Above the Law” with Stephen Segal as well as a neat turn as an assassin the Burt Reynolds cop thriller “Sharky’s Machine.”
 He, too, was in “Cannonball Run II.”

-- As for the rest of the gang – Buddy Lester as “Vince Massler;” Richard Benedict as “ ‘‘Curly’ Steffans;” Norman Fell as “Peter Rheimer;” and Clem Harvey as “Louis Jackson – they do OK to solid work, but I’m not going to expound any more on their careers.
-As for their lives, Lester died at 87 in 2002 of cancer; and Fell died at 74 in 1998 of bone marrow cancer.
+- As for the rest of the gang – Buddy Lester as “Vince Massler;” Richard Benedict as “ ‘Curly’ Steffans;” Norman Fell as “Peter Rheimer;” and Clem Harvey as “Louis Jackson” – they do OK to solid work, but I’m not going to expound any more on their careers.
+As for their lives … Lester died at 87 in 2002 of cancer; Benedict died at 64 in 1984 of a heart attack; and Fell died at 74 in 1998 of bone marrow cancer.

 Here’s a quick look at some of the rest of the cast:

-- Golden Globe nominee (not or this one) Romero plays “Duke Santos,” who’s marrying Lawford’s mom and figures out the caper.
-He’s a big man (much taller at 6-foot-3 than most actors here) and someone is usually sitting while he stands or vice versa … a 5-foot-7 Sinatra doesn’t stand a chance in the physical department.
+- A Golden Globe nominee (not or this one), Romero plays “Duke Santos,” a former gangster who’s marrying Lawford’s mother and he’s the one who figures out the caper.
+Romero was a big man (much taller at 6-foot-3 than most actors here) and someone is usually sitting while he stands or vice versa … a 5-foot-7 Sinatra doesn’t stand a chance in the physical department.
 Romero was on TV’s “Passport to Danger” and even shows such as “Charlie’s Angels” in a career that spanned nearly eight decades.
-Romero was nominated for “If a Man Answers” and he died at 86 in 1994 of a blood clot while suffering from pneumonia.
-He notched an astonishing 201 acting credits during his lifetime.
+Romero was nominated for “If a Man Answers” and he died at 86 in 1994 of a blood clot while having pneumonia.
+He notched 201 acting credits during his lifetime.

-- Two-time Oscar nominee Akim Tamiroff plays “Spyros Acebos” and is the gang’s financial backer.
+- A two-time Oscar nominee (not for this one), Akim Tamiroff plays “Spyros Acebos” and is the gang’s financial backer.
 Tamiroff does a paper-thin effort as he tries to show frustration at the lack of punctuality of some of the gang and doesn’t do much else with his time on screen.
-He had an impressive 155 acting credits over five decades in Hollywood and was in “Touch of Evil” while being nominated for “The General Died at Dawn” and “For Whom the Bell Tolls.”
+He had an impressive 155 acting credits spanning five decades in Hollywood and was in “Touch of Evil” while being nominated for “The General Died at Dawn” and “For Whom the Bell Tolls.”
 He died at 72 in 1972 of cancer.